 Haworth > Ilkley > Leeds > Brimham Rocks > Pateley Bridge > Grassington > Skipton > Malham

-This is a road trip we’ve actually created, tried and tested ourselves – taking our campervan for a bit of a spin during the summer of COVID-19.
-Kicking off in West Yorkshire, the route starts off strong with solid favourite: Haworth.
+This is a Yorkshire drive we’ve actually created, tried and tested ourselves whilst taking our campervan for a bit of a spin during the summer of COVID-19.
+Kicking off in West Yorkshire, the route starts off strong with a solid favourite: Haworth.

 The charming village was once home to the famous Brontë sisters – and literary lovers will be pleased to hear that their legacy still lingers.
 From Top Withens – the inspiration behind Wuthering Heights – to the quaint high street where a number of independent shops, pubs and restaurants lie, there’s a ton on offer for those looking to make a day of it.
 But the fun doesn’t stop there.